 Why Should Your Company Sell Branded Merchandise?

-While your business may enjoy custom promotional merchandise, you may not be convinced that you should build an entire online store dedicated to selling it.
+While your business may enjoy custom promotional merchandise, you may not be convinced that you should build an entire online store dedicated to selling it; but selling merch is not just for influencers.
 So, let’s go through just a few of the benefits that your business may enjoy by selling corporate branded merchandise online.

 1. Recognize employees with company swag.